City Guide | Port Bosphorus Hotel

 CNR Fair Center that is located in Yeşiköy, Istanbul is one of the biggest fair centers of Istanbul.
 It hosts fair events 365 days a year with the 8 halls it encompasses.
 Website: www.cnrexpo.com.trSee on Map

-Ortaköy which is located in the European side, is a popular areas of Istanbul with its colourful market and vibrant atmosphere Ortaköy is also one of the most favourite meeting points with its famous night clubs, bars, beautiful cafes and restaurants on its pier with bosphorus viewSee on Map
+Ortaköy which is located in the European side, is a popular area of Istanbul with its colourful market and vibrant atmosphere.
+Ortaköy is also one of the most favourite meeting points with its famous night clubs, bars, beautiful cafes and restaurants on its pier with Bosphorus viewSee on Map

 It is said that the islands of Istanbul were named as Prince’s Islands, as they were the exile locations for members of the royal Byzantine dynasties.
 Only five out of these nine islands are nowadays used as a living space.
 Especially Büyük Ada island, Heybeli Ada island, Burgaz Ada island and Kınalı Ada island.
-You can access the islands by taking an enjoyable ferry or boat ride that departs from Kadıköy, Eminönü ve Bostancı.
-You can have a horse carriage ride to reach the picnic spots and you can swim.
+You can access the islands by taking an enjoyable ferry or boat ride that departs from Kadıköy, Eminönü and Bostancı.
 The islands wherein Istanbul hides one of its different aspects offers an alternative experience about the city.See on Map

 Located in front of the Dolmabahçe Palace, Vodafone Park what was chosen as the best stadium in the world and Turkey’s first Smart Stadium ever, has been designed differently than many other stadiums.
 The stadium that may host 50.000 visitors creates a spectacular atmosphere for the football matches.
 Website: www.vodafonearena.comSee on Map